 This phase includes tactics and logistics.
-If you are going to build ships upside down, you must work out the details of how to do it.
-A fixture must be constructed that will hold the ship and allow it to be turned over without being damaged.
-This step is called working out the tactics and also includes determining the sequence in which the work will be done, who will do what, and how long each step will take.
+If you are going to build boats upside down, you must work out the details of how it will be done.
+A fixture must be constructed that will hold the boat and allow it to be turned over without being damaged.
+This is called "working out the tactics."
+It also includes the sequence in which the work will be done, who will do what, and how long each step will take.

-Logistics deals with making sure the team has the materials and other supplies needed to do its job.
-Ordinarily we think about providing teams with the raw materials they need, but if the project is in a location where people can't get food, work will soon come to a grinding halt.
+Logistics deal with making sure the team has the materials and other supplies needed to do their jobs.
+Ordinarily we think about providing teams with the raw materials they need, but if the project is in a location where they can't get food, work will soon come to a grinding halt.
 So provisions must be made for the team to be fed-and possibly housed.